deynische/feels-like-weather/README.md

 - [ ] Geocode location for weather API call
 - [ ] Format location error display
 - [ ] Prettify
-  - [ ] Obtain list of all possible weather returns from API
+  - [x] Obtain list of all possible weather returns from API
-  - [ ] Build list of background images per weather type
+  - [x] Build list of background images per weather type
-  - [ ] Search forecast data for keywords to match a background image
+  - [x] Use forecast data to set a matching background image
 - [ ] Refactor to work on GitHub pages